How Bad Do Septum Piercings Hurt? (Pain Guide)

 How you think about the piercing experience can actually make a big difference in how you tolerate the pain.

 Being anxious and scared of the pain may cause you to be more aware of how much it hurts.
 Plus, it will make you tense, which is likely to increase the pain you feel.

-Ways To Deal With Septum Piercing Pain
+Ways to Deal With the Pain

-A septum piercing can be a bit intimidating because many report it as one of the moderately painful piercings, but it’s also one of the boldest piercings you can get.
+Getting a septum piercing can be a bit intimidating because many report it as one of the moderately painful piercings, but it’s also one of the boldest piercings you can get.
 The jewelry is prominent on your face, more so than a simple nostril stud.